capablevms/cheri-examples/README.md

 Examples of CHERI fundamental operations, interesting corner cases, and simple demonstrative applications.

-A makefile is provided for each supported platform, and a basic build command looks like this:
+A `Makefile` is provided for each supported platform, and a basic build command looks like this:

 ```